m-zigmond/m-zigmond/README.md

 <p>I'm working on breaking into data analytics.
 Below are a couple of portfolio projects I've built — each one lives in its own repo with a full write-up.</p>
 <h2>Projects</h2>
 <h3><a href="https://github.com/m-zigmond/AI-Ecommerce">E-Commerce Sales and Customer Analytics</a></h3>
-<p>SQL (MySQL) + Python.
+<p> MySQL + Python.
 Wrote SQL to answer five questions a product manager would actually ask, covering revenue by category, customer value versus loyalty tier, discount effectiveness, shipping and payment friction, and 90-day retention by acquisition channel.
 Used AI throughout the process for building the dataset, drafting queries, and dealing with bugs.</p>
 <p><em>Tools: MySQL Workbench, Python, Claude</em></p>
 <h3><a href="https://github.com/m-zigmond/sql-data-clean">SQL Data Cleaning Project</a></h3>
 <p>MySQL only.
 Took a deliberately messy two-table dataset (customers + orders) and worked through profiling, standardizing, and validating it.
 Fixed mixed date formats, inconsistent casing, duplicate rows, and a broken foreign key relationship.</p>